 1. Introduction

-The slipper limpet Crepidula fornicata is a non-indigenous and invasive gastropod originating from the East coast of the US (Blanchard, 1997).
-This species extensively colonized shallow soft bottom habitats of European coasts, from Norway to the Mediterranean Sea (Blanchard, 1997).
-Because of its introduction in many parts of the world and its potential cascading effect on food web functioning (Arbach Leloup et al., 2008; Chauvaud et al., 2000; Cugier et al., 2010), several studies have closely investigated its diet and inferred potential trophic overlap with co-occurring benthic species (Blanchard et al., 2008; P Decottignies et al., 2007; Priscilla Decottignies et al., 2007; Lefebvre et al., 2009; Riera, 2007; Riera et al., 2002).
-C. fornicata is overall considered has an opportunistic suspension-feeder, able to feed on a large array of trophic sources (e.g., phytoplankton, microphytobenthos, macroalgae, bacteria), depending on their availability.
-Based on stable isotope ratios, it has been hypothesised a potentially large contribution of microphytobenthos, and more specifically benthic diatoms, in the diet of C. fornicata (P Decottignies et al., 2007; Guérin, 2004; Lefebvre et al., 2009; Riera, 2007).
-However, the unexpected presence of inorganic carbonates in C. fornicata soft tissues have led to overestimate δ13C ratios in the consumer and then to overestimate the trophic role of microphytobenthos (Androuin et al., 2019).
+The slipper limpet Crepidula fornicata is a non-indigenous and invasive gastropod originating from the East coast of the US (Hoagland, 1985).
+This species lives in the infralittoral zone but can be found from the intertidal zone down to 60 m depth.
+It has extensively colonized shallow soft bottom habitats of European coasts, from Norway to the Mediterranean Sea (Blanchard, 1997).
+Because of its introduction in many parts of the world and its potential cascading effect on food web functioning (Arbach Leloup et al., 2008; Chauvaud et al., 2000; Cugier et al., 2010), several studies have closely investigated its diet and inferred potential trophic overlap with co-occurring benthic species (Blanchard et al., 2008; Decottignies et al., 2007;Decottignies et al., 2007; Lefebvre et al., 2009; Riera, 2007; Riera et al., 2002).
+C. fornicata was overall considered as an opportunistic suspension-feeder, able to feed on a large array of trophic sources (e.g., phytoplankton, microphytobenthos, macroalgae, bacteria), depending on their availability.
+Based on stable isotope ratios, it has been hypothesised that there are a potentially large contribution of microphytobenthos, and more specifically benthic diatoms, in the diet of C. fornicata (Decottignies et al., 2007; Guérin, 2004; Lefebvre et al., 2009; Riera, 2007).
+However, the unexpected presence of inorganic carbonates in C. fornicata soft tissues have led to overestimate δ13C ratios in this consumer and then to overestimate the trophic role of microphytobenthos (Androuin et al., 2019).